rscustom/rocksmith-custom-song-toolkit/RocksmithToolkitLib.Tests/Resources/ReadMe.txt

 ﻿NOTE FOR DEVELOPERS
 ===================
-The 'Resources' folder contents are globally shared and used by all toolkit unit tests, e.g., RocksmithToolkitLib.Tests and RocksmithToolkitGUI.Tests
+The 'Resources' folder contents are shared and used by the toolkit unit tests, e.g., RocksmithToolkitLib.Tests and RocksmithToolkitGUI.Tests

 Drop any CDLC file(s) into the Resources folder that you would like to use